GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

     a host and an FTP server.
 Servers using FTP actually use two ports.
 The command and control (such as authentication, communications, etc) use port

--   Data being transfers as a part of a file transfer request uses port 20.
+-   Data being transferred as a part of a file transfer request uses port 20.
 The communications you see for the TCP conversation selected are using port 21;
     you can see in the window that a user logged in, looked at the files in the directory, and then requested a file transfer (pantheon.jpg).